New Hope Education Centre

 Leisha Kemunto Thomas.
 Grade PP2

-Philistas came from her village to live with her aunt in Soweto.
+Belinda came from her village to live with her aunt in Soweto.
 New Hope School Director says: “The father has severe epilepsy and the mother ran away many years back and is nowhere to be found”.
-He agreed that Philistas could join New Hope school this year even though her aunt is unable to pay school fees.
+He agreed that Belinda could join New Hope school this year even though her aunt is unable to pay school fees.

 Gloria Mutheu Grade 7